Rungus people: Dress, traditional crafts and beadwork

 The sandang is a pair of long beaded strands, mostly with matching beads, which are worn crossed over the chest like the pinakol.
 The sulau is a flat beaded choker worn around the neck with two clamshell discs, one in front and one in back, with the small bells attached in the front.
 In the present day, the discs are made out of plastic.
 The tinggot is a short choker, either single-beaded or with narrow beadwork, which is worn by men.
 The togkul is a necklace some 26 inches long with beads similar to the sandang but smaller and worn around the neck.
 The sisingal is a narrow beaded band worn around the head.

 The rampai is made of cotton, flowers, and beads worked into the hair.
 The orot, which is a little brass ring and antique bead looped through thin strands of stripped bark (togung), becomes a wide and colourful hipband.
 To wear this, it is slowly and carefully coiled around the hip, with the orot specially handmade by the Rungus men, as the technique is known only to them.
 A last string of beads called Llobokon is hung loosely from the coil.
 There are also sad'ang, earrings that sometimes have beads attached.
 Many of the beads used by the Rungus are plastic and glass imitations of older heirloom beads.
 Materials such as plastic spoons were heated over a flame, and the hot plastic was then wound onto a metal rod to make yellow beads.

 Language and traditional writing

-The main spoken language are the Rungus language.
+The main spoken language is the Rungus language, a branch of the Dusunic languages which is further subdivided into several dialects such as Gandahon (Kudat Division), Gonsomon (south of Kudat Harbour), Nuluw (northern tip of Kudat Peninsula), and Pilapazan (Central Rungus/Tanga Rungus) with both Gonsomon and Nuluw being among the most popular dialects spoken among the Rungus today.
 The ethnic also known for their antique traditional writing which is one of the forms of writing hieroglyphs or called surip in the indigenous Rungus language.

+The use of the Rungus language among the native speakers faces a decline due to the emphasisation of the Malay language by the Malaysian federal government within national schools and the lack of support from the latter.
+The government of Sabah has initiated several policies to prevent the continuous decline, which is also happening to other groups of indigenous languages of Sabah.
+Among the steps that are being undertaken include the use of Rungus language in product advertising and public services, such as road signs.
+Other efforts were also made to include the Rungus language, such as the one being taken by the United Rungus Association of Sabah, which has designed various programmes, such as the establishment of Rungus language education schools with cultural arts training centres.